Johnny Kitagawa sexual abuse scandal

-In 2023, it was revealed that Johnny Kitagawa (1931–2019), the founder of the Japanese talent agency Johnny & Associates, had committed repeated acts of sexual abuse from the early 1970s until the mid-2010s.
+In 2023, it was revealed that Johnny Kitagawa (1931–2019), the founder of the Japanese talent agency Johnny & Associates, had committed repeated acts of sexual abuse from the 1950s until the mid-2010s.
 Considered one of the most powerful figures in the Japanese entertainment industry, Kitagawa held a virtual monopoly on the creation of boy bands in Japan for more than forty years.
-No criminal charges were ever filed against Kitagawa, as the Japanese media had covered up the abuse without reporting it at all.
+No criminal charges were ever filed against Kitagawa during his lifetime, as the Japanese media had covered up the abuse without reporting it at all.
+He is widely considered the Japanese equivalent of Jimmy Savile due to the unprecedented scale of his abuse, its institutional cover-up, and the posthumous nature of his exposure.